 Before we get to the full recipe below, here are a few important notes about the ingredients you will need to make this easy chow mein recipe:

-Chow mein noodles: I prefer to make my chow mein with dried Chinese egg noodles, which are usually labeled as “chow mein noodles,” “stir-fry noodles” or “lo mein noodles” in American grocery stores.
-(Look for the long noodles and avoid buying the short canned chow mein noodles like these, which confusingly have the same name but are used more as a salad topping.)
-That said, this chow mein recipe can really be made with just about any type of noodles that you prefer.
-So while it may be a bit non-traditional, any other sort of egg noodles, rice noodles, or pasta noodles (such as spaghetti) would work just fine too.
+Chow mein noodles: I make chow mein with dried Chinese egg noodles, which are usually labeled “chow mein noodles,” “stir-fry noodles” or “lo mein noodles” in American grocery stores.
+(Look for the long noodles and avoid buying the short canned chow mein noodles like these, which confusingly have the same name but are typically used more as a salad topping.)
+Alternately, you could use fresh Chinese egg noodles, either steamed (and ready to add to the stir-fry) or unsteamed (cook according to package instructions just shy of al dente).
+Or if you can’t find Chinese egg noodles, you’re welcome to use any other type of egg noodles, rice noodles, or other noodles (such as spaghetti) that you have on hand.
+These options obviously would not be traditional, but they’ll work in a pinch and will still be delicious.

 Veggies: As I mentioned above, just about any stir-fry friendly veggies will work in this recipe.
-So go for a quick scavenger hunt in your crisper drawer and please feel free to use what you have!
+So I recommend raiding your crisper drawer to toss in whatever leftover veggies you have on hand.
 I used a simple mix of carrots, red bell pepper and shiitake mushrooms in the photos here.
-But any other types of mushrooms, asparagus, onions, broccoli, snow or snap peas, green beans, bean sprouts, etc would also be delicious!
+But see note below for other veggie options that would be delicious.

-Greens: I also went the traditional route and added a bunch of chopped Napa cabbage to the stir-fry.
-But feel free to add in whatever kind of chopped green cabbage you prefer (or you could save a step and just purchase a bag of cole slaw), or you could use baby spinach, kale, collards or other greens instead.
+Greens: I added a bunch of chopped Napa cabbage to the stir-fry, but feel free to add in any other kind of chopped green cabbage that you prefer (or you could save a step and just purchase a bag of cole slaw).
+Or alternately, you could use baby spinach, kale, collards or other stir-fry-friendly greens instead.

-Garlic and ginger: I’m also a big believer in using lots of fresh garlic and ginger in this recipe, which really amp up the flavor.
-But if you don’t have fresh ginger on hand, you could alternately add 1 teaspoon of ground ginger to the stir-fry sauce instead.
+Garlic and ginger: I recommend using lots of fresh garlic and ginger in this recipe, which really amp up the flavor.
+But if you don’t have fresh ginger on hand, you can use 1 teaspoon of ground ginger in the stir-fry sauce instead.

-Scallions: I also love adding lots of chopped scallions in my noodles.
-I typically just use the white parts of the scallions as my onions for this recipe, and sauté them along with the veggies, and then use the green parts to sprinkle on top to add some crisp, fresh of onion flavor to each bite.
-Don’t be shy with these green onions — they really add a lot here!
+Scallions: We will sauté the white parts of the scallions along with the veggies, then use the green parts to sprinkle on top for a pop of crisp, fresh onion flavor in each bite.

 Stir-fry sauce: Finally, I use a 5-ingredient stir-fry sauce in this recipe made with low-sodium soy sauce, oyster sauce, shaoxing wine, toasted sesame oil, and a generous pinch of white pepper (or a few generous cracks of black pepper).
-If you don’t have shaoxing wine (also often labeled as Chinese cooking wine) in your kitchen, you can substitute mirin, sherry, sake, or a sweeter white wine instead.
-Or if you do not cook with alcohol, you can substitute some veggie stock or a splash of apple juice instead.
-But I have to say that if you love southeast Asian cooking, I really, really recommend picking up a bottle for your kitchen!
-Its complex, sweet flavor is that je ne se quoi ingredient that makes this dish taste like the good chow mein you can find in Chinese-American restaurants, and can be used in all sorts of other recipes as well.
-Feel free to also add some of your favorite chili sauce if you would like to give the stir-fry sauce some heat too.
+If you don’t have shaoxing wine (also often labeled as Chinese cooking wine) in your pantry, you can substitute mirin, sherry, sake, or a sweeter white wine instead.
+Or, if you do not cook with alcohol, you can substitute some veggie stock or a splash of apple juice instead.

 Tips For How To Make Chow Mein: